George Soros: Arnhold and S. Bleichroeder

 From 1963 to 1973, Soros's experience as a vice president at Arnhold and S. Bleichroeder resulted in little enthusiasm for the job; business was slack following the introduction of the Interest Equalization Tax, which undermined the viability of Soros's European trading.
 He spent the years from 1963 to 1966 with his main focus on the revision of his philosophy dissertation.
-In 1966 he started a fund with $100,000 of the firm's money to experiment with his trading strategies.
+In 1966, he started a fund with $100,000 of the firm's money to experiment with his trading strategies.

 In 1969, Soros set up the Double Eagle hedge fund with $4m of investors' capital including $250,000 of his own money.
 It was based in Curaçao, Dutch Antilles.
 Double Eagle itself was an offshoot of Arnhold and S. Bleichroeder's First Eagle fund established by Soros and that firm's chairman Henry H. Arnhold in 1967.

 In 1973, the Double Eagle Fund had $12 million and formed the basis of the Soros Fund.
 George Soros and Jim Rogers received returns on their share of capital and 20 percent of the profits each year.

 Soros Fund Management

 In 1970, Soros founded Soros Fund Management and became its chairman.
 Among those who held senior positions there at various times were Jim Rogers, Stanley Druckenmiller, Mark Schwartz, Keith Anderson, and Soros's two sons.

 In 1973, due to perceived conflicts of interest limiting his ability to run the two funds, Soros resigned from the management of the Double Eagle Fund.
 He then established the Soros Fund and gave investors in the Double Eagle Fund the option of transferring to that or staying with Arnhold and S. Bleichroeder.

-It was later renamed the Quantum Fund, after the physical theory of quantum mechanics.
-By that time the value of the fund had grown to $12m, only a small proportion of which was Soros's own money.
+By the time it was renamed the Quantum Fund, the value of the fund had grown to $12m, only a small proportion of which was Soros's own money.
 He and Jim Rogers reinvested their returns from the fund, and also a large part of their 20% performance fees, thereby expanding their stake.

 By 1981, the fund had grown to $400m, and then a 22% loss in that year and substantial redemptions by some of the investors reduced it to $200m.

 In July 2011, Soros announced that he had returned funds from outside investors' money (valued at $1 billion) and instead invested funds from his $24.5 billion family fortune, due to changes in U.S. Securities and Exchange Commission disclosure rules, which he felt would compromise his duties of confidentiality to his investors.
 The fund had at that time averaged over 20% per year compound returns.

 In 2013, the Quantum Fund made $5.5 billion, making it again the most successful hedge fund in history.
 Since its inception in 1973, the fund has generated $40 billion.

 The fund announced in 2015 that it would inject $300 million to help finance the expansion of Fen Hotels, an Argentine hotel company.
 The funds will develop 5,000 rooms over the next three years throughout various Latin American countries.